dhwjdfuf/GDN/Readme.md

 Trained model parameters will be saved at 'model.pt'

-this code is for cpu.
+This code is for cpu.

 # how to run, at anaconda